-Faculty of Business Administration Department of Business Administration, Department of Business Strategy, Department of Markets and Management Faculty of Intercultural Communication Department of Intercultural Communication Faculty of Sustainability Studies Department of Sustainability Studies Faculty of Social Policy and Department of Community Development, Department of Clinical Administration Psychology Faculty of Computer and Information Department of Computer Science, Department of Digital Media Sciences Faculty of Lifelong Learning and Department of Lifelong Learning and Career Studies Career Studies Faculty of Engineering and Design Department of Architecture, Department of Civil and Environmental Engineering, Department of Engineering and Design Faculty of Science and Engineering Department of Mechanical Engineering, Department of Electrical and Electronic Engineering, Department of Applied Informatics, Department of Industrial and Systems Engineering, Department of Advanced Sciences Faculty of Bioscience and Applied Department of Frontier Bioscience, Department of Chemical Chemistry Science and Technology, Department of Clinical Plant Science Faculty of Global and Interdisciplinary Department of Global and Interdisciplinary Studies Studies Faculty of Sports and Health Studies Department of Sports and Health Studies a Equality of Latters' Department of Japanese, the Faculty of Suctainability Studies, and the Faculty of Lifelong
+Faculty of Business Administration Department of Business Administration, Department of Business Strategy, Department of Markets and Management Faculty of Intercultural Communication Department of Intercultural Communication Faculty of Sustainability Studies Department of Sustainability Studies Faculty of Social Policy and Department of Community Development, Department of Clinical Administration Psychology Faculty of Computer and Information Department of Computer Science, Department of Digital Media Sciences Faculty of Lifelong Learning and Department of Lifelong Learning and Career Studies Career Studies Faculty of Engineering and Design Department of Architecture, Department of Civil and Environmental Engineering, Department of Engineering and Design Faculty of Science and Engineering Department of Mechanical Engineering, Department of Electrical and Electronic Engineering, Department of Applied Informatics, Department of Industrial and Systems Engineering, Department of Advanced Sciences Faculty of Bioscience and Applied Department of Frontier Bioscience, Department of Chemical Chemistry Science and Technology, Department of Clinical Plant Science Faculty of Global and Interdisciplinary Department of Global and Interdisciplinary Studies Studies Faculty of Sports and Health Studies Department of Sports and Health Studies

-- (2) The Faculty of Letters' Department of Japanese, the Faculty of Sustainability Studies, and the Faculty of Lifelong Learning and Career Studies use the day and evening courses system. - (3) The Sports and Science Institute (hereinafter, SSI) is established as a part of our undergraduate education system. - (4) (Deleted) - (5) The Faculty of Law, the Faculty of Letters, and the Faculty of Economics provide correspondence education courses, collectively called the School of Correspondence Education.
+(2) The Faculty of Letters' Department of Japanese, the Faculty of Sustainability Studies, and the Faculty of Lifelong Learning and Career Studies use the day and evening courses system.

+(3) The Sports and Science Institute (hereinafter, SSI) is established as a part of our undergraduate education system.

+- (5) The Faculty of Law, the Faculty of Letters, and the Faculty of Economics provide correspondence education courses, collectively called the School of Correspondence Education.
 The rules for the School are provided elsewhere. - (6) At the University, admission quotas are set as follows: